Victoria Hewett (Mrs Humanities) shares the story of why she set it up and how it helps others.

 Both love the scheme, they’re kindred spirits.
 Georgie has even been invited to Wendy’s wedding next year.

-As the organiser of the scheme, I’ve seen friendships flitter and friendships form.
+As the organizer of the scheme, I’ve seen friendships flitter and friendships form.
 Some have been the perfect match.
 From my point of view, it’s the shared experience of being a teacher that makes the connections between participants so powerful, we’ve all been in each other’s shoes.

 I feel very privileged to be a small part in the friendships that have formed as a result of my little scheme aimed at improving the wellbeing of teachers and school staff.
 If you’d like to get involved or find out more about the scheme, check out the website, https://teacher5adaybuddybox.com/.